 How Is Cancer Treated?
 Here Are Multiple Treatment Options

-Other common names for this therapy are radiotherapy, irradiation, and x-ray therapy.
-This treatment works by using high-energy particles or waves to make small breaks in the DNA inside cells.
-This break stops the cancer cells from continuing to grow and divide.
+Other common names for this therapy are radiotherapy, irradiation and X-ray therapy.
+This treatment uses high-energy particles or waves to make small breaks in the DNA inside cells, and this break stops the cancer cells from continuing to grow and divide.
 Like chemo, radiation therapy can cure, shrink and treat symptoms caused by advanced-stage cancer.

-A notable difference between radiation therapy and chemotherapy is that while chemotherapy usually exposes the entire body to cancer-fighting treatment, radiation therapy is used only on the part of the body with cancer cells.
+A difference between radiation therapy and chemotherapy is that while chemotherapy exposes the entire body to cancer-fighting treatment, radiation therapy is used only on the part of the body with cancer cells.

-Other Techniques and Procedures
+Other techniques and procedures